WE ARE 21 WE ARE HERE

 We are renters watching the neighborhoods we built become too expensive to stay in.

-We are elders and people with disabilities who feel forgotten by decision-makers hundreds of miles away.
+We are elders and people with disabilities who feel forgotten.

 We are small business owners opening our doors before sunrise.
 We are teachers, coaches, parents, and dreamers.